 This balance increases if you have family members:

-• An extra 50% for a spouse or any family member over 18.
+• An extra 50% (€5,220.00) for a spouse or any family member over 18.

-• An extra 30% for each child under 18.
+• An extra 30% (€3,132) for each child under 18.

 Travel and health insurance

 Portugal D7 Visa applicants must have travel insurance at the time of the visa application and have health insurance coverage by the time of their AIMA appointment, ensuring coverage while residing in Portugal during the application process.
+Numerous private insurance plans in Portugal can be directly debited from your newly opened Portuguese bank account.
+After moving to Portugal, you can enroll in the Portuguese public health system (SNS), which can be used to renew your residence permit later.

 Maintain minimum residency

-If you maintain your residency in Portugal for five years, you can apply for permanent residency and later pursue Portuguese citizenship.
 It’s also essential to keep valid health insurance coverage throughout your stay.

-Portugal D7 Visa D7 Required Documents
+Portugal D7 Visa Required Documents

 Here’s a complete list of the necessary documents you’ll need to secure your residency when applying for the Portugal D7 Visa: